jonathanyeh0723/OpenVINO_coursera_Intermediate/Course_2_Quiz.md

 Feedback: Correct!
 Because lower precision means higher compute performance, it is usually a good idea to use the lowest precision that these constraints allow for

 - [ ] The framework used in the original model

+#### 10. What attribute of IENetLayer should you set to change the device that handles the layer?

+`affinity`

+Feedback: Correct!
+Remember to set this for every layer in the network.
+Use query_network to get the reference for default values for layers that aren’t of interest.